460N1/IS_Stress-Test/README.md

 ***

-If this file is spread among other hosts, and executed at the same time, it can simulate a DDoS attach.
-Not a thing I recommend to do, just mentioning that it could be done.
+If this file is spread among other hosts, edited a little bit and executed at the same time, it can simulate a DDoS attack.
+That's not something I recommend doing, just thinking out loud.